 “feel comfortable in uncomfortable situations”

-Aziz Bekkaoui had just graduated from the Art Academy of Arnhem when he won the Grand Prix for the best women’s collection at the Festival des Jeunes Stylists in Hyères.
+Aziz Bekkaoui had just graduated from the Art Academy of Arnhem (ArtEZ) when he won the Grand Prix for the best women’s collection at the Festival des Jeunes Stylists in Hyères.
 This led Paco Rabanne to ask Aziz Bekkaoui to showcase his collection at the opening of Rabannes couture show in Paris.

 Aziz Bekkaoui initially focused on his own collection and designing costumes for opera, dance and theatre.
 Many prizes were awarded to him for his innovative design of clothing, including the famous shirTtrui, a combination of a shirt and a jersey.

 “My work is not a revolution but an evolution”